pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+02.04.2012

+- Started writing a controller method for taking post data in json and echoing it back in json.
+Seems to work, I will continue with implementing the functionality by validating the input and creating or updating a Day entity.

 01.04.2012

 - The report now shows empty days as well.
 Before only the graph did